jpeach/coursera-data-science/assignment/README.md

 - Uses descriptive activity names to name the activities in the data set

+^^ This implies we have to load and cbind the activities too.
+Maybe the subject?

 - Appropriately labels the data set with descriptive variable names.

 - From the data set in step 4, creates a second, independent tidy